Scottish Statutory Debt Solutions Statistics

-In the third quarter of 2020-21, The Accountant was appointed trustee in 557 cases awarded, 89.4% of bankruptcies for the quarter.
-This is particularly due to the fact that around 72.5% of bankruptcies awarded through debtor applications in this quarter are MAP cases.
+In the fourth quarter of 2022-23, The Accountant was appointed trustee in 535 cases awarded.
+This is 90.7% of bankruptcies for the quarter.
+This is particularly due to the fact that around 69.4% of bankruptcies awarded through debtor applications in this quarter are MAP cases.

 Protected Trust Deeds

 A PTD is a formal debt solution where an agreement is made between a debtor and creditors to repay part or all of their debt.

 The debtor conveys their estate to an insolvency practitioner (the trustee) to administer for the benefit of creditors.
 The arrangement normally includes a contribution from income for a set period.

 Provided the debtor complies with the terms of their deed, the creditors can take no further action to pursue the debt or to make the debtor bankrupt.
 This is similar to Individual Voluntary Agreements in England and Wales, although there are important differences in the way they are set up and administered.

 There were 1,322 PTDs registered in 2022-23 Q4, a decrease of 1.6% when the same quarter in 2021-22.
 Chart 4 shows that the number of PTDs have followed a similar trend to bankruptcies and had been generally increasing between 2014-15 Q4 and 2019-20 Q1, before gradually declining in 2019-20 Q2.